landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

 ## METHODOLOGICAL INFORMATION

 1) Description of methods used for collection/generation of data:
 The Visible Infrared Imaging Radiometer Suite (VIIRS) is an active fire product and is part of the Fire Imformation for Resource Managment Sytem (FIRMS).
 This sensor is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite.
 The sensor looks for strong emissions in the mid-infrared bands.
 A suite of tests then filter out cloud mask and other false alarms.
-The algorithm and full description can be [read here](https://cdn.earthdata.nasa.gov/conduit/upload/4681/Schroeder_et_al_2014b_RSE.pdf).!! change name and decib of link
+A full account of the product and the algorithm is described in this article [New VIIRS 375 m active fire detection data product](https://cdn.earthdata.nasa.gov/conduit/upload/4681/Schroeder_et_al_2014b_RSE.pdf).

 2) Methods for processing the data:
 The data was first process in ArcGIS Pro v2.3.1 then process in RStudio Desktop 1.1.463 with R-3.5.2.
 Using the select tool all observations with a low confidence were filtered out only leaving the observations with nominal or high confidence.
 The identity tool was then used to add the region, sub-district and village name to the points.
 The select tool was used to separate the points with the following DESA names from the rest of the data: Sering, Pelalawan, Kuala Tolam, Teluk Meranti, Teluk Binjai, Petodaan, Kuala Panduk, Pulau Muda, Langgam, Penarikan, Pkl Gondai, Tanjung Padang, Lukit and Olak.
 The selected points were then make into a new shape file. !!
 R scribe